Cordilione/Soulburner-Handbook/Soulburner Handbook/1-Design Characters/Brandon Build 2-1-25.md

 Attack of Opportunity
 	Spend reaction to attack a target that is leaving your effective combat range without the step action

+## Abilities
+**Bolstered Help**
+	WHen an ally gains health within 30ft of you, you can use your reation to heal an extra 1d4+Cha modifier **Devine Ritual of Healing**
+	You can perform a ritual to ask Airmed to fully restore HP of a creature.
+The ritual requires 30 minutes, burned incense and an effigy of Airmed.

 ## Spells
 ---
 Close Flesh